 As a parent, you know the importance of balance in your child’s life — and, so does your child’s body.
-Too many or too few of certain nutrients or hormones can result in an endocrine system disorder disorder that can affect the way your child feels, moves and grows.
+Too many or too few of certain nutrients or hormones can result in an endocrine system disorder that can affect the way your child feels, moves and grows.
 Nemours pediatric endocrinologists are here to ensure that your child's body is properly reaching that balance.

 Advanced Care for Children With Growth and Hormone Problems

 Whether your child’s symptoms are mild or severe, our board-certified pediatric endocrinologists at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., have the experience and advanced training to recognize and treat your child’s endocrine disorder.
 We will assess and evaluate your child’s condition and offer the best treatment solutions to help your child start feeling better again.

 For care that’s closer to your neighborhood, our pediatric endocrinologists also sees kids at our Nemours duPont Pediatrics primary care office in Seaford, Del., and at specialty care locations in Pennsylvania including: Bryn Mawr, Newtown Square and Philadelphia.

 - growth disorders

 - sexual differentiation disorders

 - Turner syndrome, Noonan syndrome, Russell Silver syndrome and Klinefelter syndrome